 The one-hit wonder Pump Up The Volume had the recipe for getting jacked:

 Generally speaking, multiple sets per exercise work better than single sets to failure.
 How many should you do?
-It’ll vary depending on your program, but 2-4 sets is a good range to shoot for.
+It’ll vary depending on your program, but 2-4 sets (per workout and muscle) is a good range to shoot for.

 Eastern Bloc scientists working in secret underground facilities found the ideal training frequency to be 440 hertz—the pitch of the note ‘A’.
 To tune your body into this frequency, you’ll need a tuning fork or instrument tuner.
 Kidding.
 Just wanted to see if you’re still with me?